 LANDSCAPING DEPOSIT

 A Landscape and Erosion Control.
 Deposit (LCED) must be submitted to the Design Review Committee prior to approval of any permanent improvement.
-This deposit will ensure that all homes in the community receive a roinironm landscape package and will also serve to repair any damages to community property or site cleanings that were directed by the Design Review Committee.
+This deposit will ensure that all homes in the community receive a minimum landscape package and will also serve to repair any damages to community property or site cleanings that were directed by the Design Review Committee.

 The amount of this deposit is subject to change from time to time.
 The full amount of the deposit is refundable, less any justifiable expenses, within 30 days of the final site inspection so long as no significant discrepancies are discovered at this time.
 Any discrepancies identified at the final inspection will cause the return of the deposit to be delayed until such time as the discrepancies are remedied.